Carreau/phd-dissertation/parts/part3.rst

 ..
 3

-During the retraction phase the force decreases, becomes negative after a retraction of 3 to 4 µm, and show a slow  return to 0 at large distance.
+During the retraction phase the force decreases, becomes negative after a retraction of 3 to 4 µm, and shows a slow  return to 0 at large distance.
-Sticking events can be seen when the force becomes abruptly negative before relaxing as fast. :num:`Figure #sticking-event` shows such a sticking even happening during an indentation cycle.
+Sticking events can be observed when the force becomes abruptly negative before relaxing as fast. :num:`Figure #sticking-event` shows such a sticking event happening during an indentation cycle.

 .. _sticking-event:
 .. figure:: /figs/sticking-event.*
     :width: 80%

-    A sticking event at :math:`d=15\mu{}m` where the force can be seen decreasing rapidly up to -18 pN before quickly returning to its normal value.
-A second smaller sticking even is present at :math:`d=12\mu{}m` Sticking even appear roughly 20% of the experiments.
+    A sticking event at :math:`d=15\mu{}m` where the rapidly decreasing force can be determined to go up to -18 pN, before quickly returning to its normal value.
+A second smaller sticking event is present at :math:`d=12\mu{}m`.
+Sticking events roughly appearing in 20% of the experiments.

-We assume that the sticking events are characteristic to non-specific interaction between the probe bead and the actin cloud.
-In the case when no sticking event is present, we assume partial closing of the actin cloud beyond the probe bead during the relaxation phase and model the retraction curve as a transition between the damped-approach curve and a penetration of the probe bead through the closing actin cloud.
+We assume that the sticking events are characteristic of non-specific interactions between the probe-bead and the actin cloud.
+If no sticking event is present, we assume the partial closing of the actin cloud beyond the probe-bead during the relaxation phase, and model the retraction curve as a transition between the damped-approach curve and a penetration of the probe-bead through the closing actin cloud.

-During the approach phase the force exerted on the actin-bead is :math:`F(d)=\beta(d-\delta)^\alpha`.
-During the relaxation phase the force decrease from :math:`F(t_1)` to :math:`F(t_2)` with the relation :
+During the approach phase, the force exerted on the actin-bead is :math:`F(d)=\beta(d-\delta)^\alpha`.
+During the relaxation phase, the force decreases from :math:`F(t_1)` to :math:`F(t_2)` with the relation :

 .. math::
     :label: eqa311

     \frac{F(t_2)}{F(t_1)} = \chi(t_2-t_1)

-We can write that the force exerted on the actin-bead during the retraction can be written as a sum of the force felt during the approach, damped during the relaxation (:math:`F_{da}`), plus a force due to the closing of the actin network behind the bead :math:`F_{closing}`.
+We can write that the force exerted on the actin-bead during the retraction  can be expressed as a sum of the force felt during the approach, damped during the relaxation (:math:`F_{da}`), plus a force due to the closing of the actin network behind the bead :math:`F_{closing}`.